Gideon1455/web102_prework/README.md

 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:
+I Implemented a more vibrant color scheme.
+Incorptating brighter and contrasting colors for the header and body of the page.
+I editted the text font and size.
+I believe this provides a standard hierachy for the various text found on the page (Title, Section title, body text)
+I implemented a hover over feature for the buttons that draws greater focus to the buttons.

 * [ ] List anything else that you can get done to improve the app functionality!